 Consider for a moment the high cost of turnover.
 According to Gallup, voluntary turnover (people choosing to leave) costs U.S. businesses $1 trillion dollars per year.7 And those are just the U.S. numbers.
 Scale that cost out to the rest of the planet, and you can see a worldwide business cost drain.
 One that recognition can help you mitigate.

-Ohio Living is one of America’s largest not-for-profit multi-site senior living organizations.
-The organization’s 3000+ employees promote quality of life and wellness of body, mind and spirit for thousands of residents across 12 communities.
-Ohio Living set out to revolutionize workplace culture by implementing a world-class employee recognition program focused on healthier patients and happier employees.
+Ohio Living is one of America’s largest not-for-profit multi-site senior living organisations.
+The organisation’s 3000+ employees promote quality of life and wellness of body, mind and spirit for thousands of residents across 12 communities.
+Ohio Living set out to revolutionise workplace culture by implementing a world-class employee recognition program focused on healthier patients and happier employees.

 Knowing that their people truly want to make a difference in the lives of the seniors and other customers they serve, Ohio living partnered with O.C.
 Tanner to create an employee recognition solution that would connect employees’ intrinsic motivation with Ohio Living’s mission and purpose.
 The program provides tools for celebrating day-to-day accomplishments and major career contributions.

 “When recognition is done right, it helps success come more easily.
-We currently have the highest quality outcomes in the history of our organization.”
+We currently have the highest quality outcomes in the history of our organisation.”

 To begin measuring the impact of recognition on your business goals, contact us here, or call your O.C.
 Tanner representative.